Upper bounds for integrated information

 \section{Numerical experiments}

 In this section, we provide numerical evaluations of the bounds discussed above, as well as experiments illustrating how tight the bounds are.
-The calculations were performed using the freely available PyPhi toolbox\footnote{ The code for PyPhi is available at \url{https://github.com/wmayner/pyphi}} \cite{Mayner2018PyPhi:Theory}.
+The calculations were performed using the freely available PyPhi toolbox\footnote{ The code for PyPhi is available at \url{https://github.com/wmayner/pyphi}.
+The code for the experiments presented here is available at \url{https://github.com/zaeemzadeh/IIT-bounds}.} \cite{Mayner2018PyPhi:Theory}.
+Since the values of mechanism integrated information and relation integrated information are state-specific, the bounds and the optimal TPM constructions are state-dependent.
+This means that if a system or mechanism is optimal in one state, it is not necessarily optimal in other states.
+Here, we show the results for the optimal state, as we are interested in the bounds and the maximal values.
 Fig \ref{subfig:order_bound} shows the distinction integrated information of distinctions in the system discussed in Section \ref{subsec:selectivity_1}.
 The solid lines represent the integrated effect information, $\varphi_e^*(K)$, of a mechanism of size $K$ over itself, if all such mechanisms specify themselves with probability $1$.
 In this setting the mechanism size is same as the purview size.
 The dotted line represent the upper bound if we consider the mechanisms in isolation, which is simply the number of connections, \emph{i.e.,} $K^2$.
 For mechanism size of $K = N$ and $K=1$, where there is no overlap among the mechanisms, this upper bound is achievable.
 However, when the mechanisms share parts with each other, the integrated effect information cannot get close to the $K^2$ bound.